3r3bu5x9/Prismatic-Night/README.md

 #### Geany colorscheme <a name="geany"></a>

-Copy the Prismatic-Night.conf to ~/.config/geany/colorschemes.
+Copy the dots/geany/Prismatic-Night.conf to ~/.config/geany/colorschemes.

 #### Zathura <a name="zathura"></a>

-Copy the zathura dir to ~/.config/
+Copy the dots/zathura dir to ~/.config/

 ---